-- A detailed script of the story - B an acting technique that requires using strong emotions - C an effect produced by editing film - D a sequence of drawings for the camera crew - 3.
-The underlined word "juxtaposition" is closest in meaning to
+- A detailed script of the story - B an acting technique that requires using strong emotions - C an effect produced by editing film - D a sequence of drawings for the camera crew

-A - new idea C - close placement

-B - large number D - difficult plan

-- 4. The underlined word "detailed" is closest in meaning to
+3. The underlined word "juxtaposition" is closest in meaning to

-- A framed B complex C extraneous D rarely
+- A new idea C close placement - B large number D difficult plan

-- 5. The underlined word "it" refers to
+4. The underlined word "detailed" is closest in meaning to